CHARLES TOWN CLASSIC

 On April 20, 2013, the Charles Town Classic and its $1,500,000 purse jumped into rarified air as it joined the 2001 Haskell as the richest thoroughbred race contested in U.S. racing history outside of the Kentucky Derby and Breeders' Cup World Championships.
 Ultimately, Game on Dude was able to avenge his defeat in the 2011 Charles Town Classic as the popular gelding bested Clubhouse Ride and multiple Grade 1 winner Ron the Greek by a half-length in the closest finish in the race’s history.
 The all-sources handle of $4,398,985 smashed the previous record for a single card in track history, set in 2012.

-2015 saw Shared Belief, the the top rated horse in the world as per the Longines World’s Best Racehorse rankings, made his first ever trip outside of California to contest the Charles Town Classic against the likes of Moreno, Vyjack and defending champ Imperative.
+2015 saw Shared Belief, the top-rated horse in the world as per the Longines World’s Best Racehorse rankings, make his first-ever trip outside of California to contest the Charles Town Classic against the likes of Moreno, Vyjack and defending champ Imperative.
 However, Shared Belief would be pulled up on the clubhouse turn and Moreno powered home to victory in track record time with Imperative rallying for second.
 The card shattered all single-day wagering records at Charles Town with $4,847,106 bet in total, including an incredible $2,423,332 bet on the Classic itself.

 In 2016, a front-running Stanford would give Pletcher and Castellano their second victory in the Charles Town Classic as the son of Malibu Moon coasted on the lead to a two-length score over the popular Mid-Atlantic star Page McKenney.

 In 2017, Castellano would win his third Charles Town Classic while he piloted 2014 champ Imperative to his second victory in West Virginia’s richest horse race.